Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 Another important point to note is that, when creating a student account through the `/student` endpoint, it is essential to only include the `userCode` attribute in the JSON payload.
 Any other attributes associated with the student account creation process are not permitted to be modified.
 Because of this, we only manage the user account from HelloID.
 See also: [Only the user account is managed](#only-the-user-account-is-managed)

+> [!IMPORTANT]
->:information_source:For the initial `1.0.1` release of the connector, we based our implementation on the assumption that, creating a user while including the attribute `isStudent = true`, is sufficient to create a student account.
+> For the initial `1.0.0` release of the connector, we based our implementation on the assumption that, creating a user while including the attribute `isStudent = true`, is sufficient to create a student account.

 #### Only the user account is managed

 In the `create` lifecycle action, we have made the assumption that we only need to handle the correlation of the user account.
 This is because, by creating the user account with the attribute `isStudent = true`, we are able to -simultaneously- create the student account.

+> [!IMPORTANT]
->:exclamation:Attributes related to the student account can only be modified through the user account.
+> Attributes related to the student account can only be modified through the user account.
 Therefore, modifications to attributes associated with the student account should be made by updating the corresponding attributes in the user account.
 This means that, from the perspective of HelloID, only the user account is managed and considered the __primary entity__.

 #### Updating account information